This review may contain spoilers

 How mind-boggling it is that our same-sex ships/pairings are condemned as corrosive to friendships, while society destroys opposite-sex friendships by defaulting to non-platonic arcs with nary a consequence

 Some might rationalize the excision of the secondary gay couple by appealing to their placement in the second season.
-It's a dubious, flimsy excuse at best.
-Being classmates and friends, Hee Su's acquainted with the secondary gay couple.
-Their early introduction could've contributed to the exploration of identity, intimacy, or social belonging and accelerated Hee Su's journey toward self-acceptance.
+It is a dubious, flimsy excuse at best.
+Being classmates and friends, Hee Su is acquainted with the secondary gay couple.
+Their early introduction could have contributed to the exploration of identity, intimacy, or social belonging and accelerated Hee Su's journey toward self-acceptance.
 Sun Woo and Yoo Dahm need not have been "useless" or "irrelevant"

 Those reading might pose the question, "are you a hater?"
-To which I'll respond in the negative.
-Neither animosity nor resentment informs my evaluation.
-That'd be incompatible with my 8/10 rating
+To which I will respond in the negative.
+Neither animosity nor resentment informs my evaluation

 I do appreciate the effort invested in the part-BL/part-gay adaptation.
-Moving forward, I'd love to see BLs exclusive in focus that center and honor gay love without compromise or dilution
+Moving forward, I would love to see BLs exclusive in focus that center and honor gay love without compromise or dilution

 Was this review helpful to you?